braedongough/typescript-workshop/README.md

-# Typescript Workshop
+# Learn Typescript through React - Workshop

-This workshop has been designed to give you the empower you with the foundations of Typescript.
+This workshop has been designed to empower you with the foundations of Typescript by building on your knowledge of React.
 I want you to feel comfortable starting your next React project using TS.

-Consider it a tool you can reference as you continue to build and expand your knowledge of TS.
+Consider this repo a tool you can reference for the future as you continue to build and expand your knowledge of TS.

+## Workshop prerequisites

+- A strong understanding of React and hooks

+## Preparing for the workshop

+1. Make sure `yarn` is install globally on your computer

+2. Read through the workshop structure and familiars yourself with the content

+3. Clone this repo onto your machine

+4. Run `./install-all` from the root of the project to install the `node_modules` in advance for each lesson: [Link to video guide](https://www.loom.com/share/26a2cdc323c748bc94eddfa1e823876d)

 ## Workshop structure ⛩